Lucastdeg/WRO-2024-SAPIENS/models/3D_files/README.md

-# Models
+# 3D_Files
-3d Models, and other models used for the development of our Team's solution
+Here we are adding all the 3D files used in the proyect.